nimiq/hub/README.md

 The `signTransaction()` method is similar to checkout, but provides a different UI to the user.
-The main difference to `checkout()` is that it requires the request to already include the sender's wallet ID and address as `walletId` and `sender` respectively, as well as the transaction's `validityStartHeight`.
+The main difference to `checkout()` is that it requires the request to already include the sender's account (wallet) ID and address as `walletId` and `sender` respectively, as well as the transaction's `validityStartHeight`.
 The created transaction will only be returned to the caller, not sent to the network automatically.